 If you are a passionate trekker, you’ll definitely love Uzbekistan.
-There are plenty of hiking and trekking trail that can interest amateur and expert bloggers.
+There are plenty of hiking and trekking trails that can interest amateur and expert bloggers.
 I would recommend that if you are going to Uzbekistan with trekking on mind, carry as much as hiking gear as possible, especially good hiking boots.

 Backpack to carry everyday essentials

 You also need a small backpack or bag to carry your everyday things when you go out.
 You need a bag to carry essential things such as water bottle, sunscreen, wallet, travel documents, etc.

 Swimwear for summers

 If you are one of those people who love to swim, pack your swimwear as well.
-There a few swimmable lakes and pools around Uzbekistan where you can enjoy a nice swim in the summers.
+There are a few swimmable lakes and pools around Uzbekistan where you can enjoy a nice swim in the summers.

 5 things that might get you in trouble at the Uzbekistan Customs Office

-While I have discussed in details, the things to carry for Uzbekistan, I would also like to point out a few things that you shouldn’t.
+While I have discussed in detail, the things to carry for Uzbekistan, I would also like to point out a few things that you shouldn’t.
 The following things will get you in trouble at the customs office in Uzbekistan: